 AAEE NSW Executive Committee

 Sue has been the treasurer of AAEE NSW since 2004 and enjoys working with the NSW AAEE team.
 Currently working as the Sustainability Officer at St Ignatius College Riverview (part-time), she is actively involved in Cattai Landcare and the Environment Centre at THSC, and describes herself as 'a community person', who strives to have a hands-on approach and to “walk the talk”.
-Sue coordinates the NSW Environmental Educator of the Year Award, is dedicated to celebrating our successes as environmental educators and hopes every opportunity will foster the health of our profession.
+Sue is dedicated to celebrating our successes as environmental educators and hopes every opportunity will foster the health of our profession.

 Barbara (Babs) is a sustainability specialist with experience working on projects with both the community and businesses.
 Since completing her Masters in Environmental Management, she has worked for climate change not-for-profit ‘1 Million Women’, developing campaigns and projects to engage everyday Australians in caring for our planet and incorporating sustainable practices into their daily lives.
-Babs is passionate about low-waste living and the power of behaviour change, and currently works as a Business Sustainability Specialist for the Better Business Partnership, assisting local SMEs with improving the sustainability of their business operations and running campaigns and events on sustainability.
+Babs is passionate about low-waste living and the power of behaviour change, and currently works as a Sustainability Education Officer for Willoughby City Council, assisting the Council and the community in improving their sustainability through events, workshops, campaigns and internal and external communications.

 Niki is a sustainability professional with 15 years' experience in local government.
 She currently works at North Sydney Council, heading up a sustainability team of community and business educators, and overseeing the implementation of Council’s in-house and cross-Council sustainability initiatives.
 Niki holds a Masters in Environmental Management and is passionate about environmental education and cultural change within organisations to support sustainability.
 She became a member of AAEE NSW to connect with and learn from other environmental educators, and to help progress our profession.